ej2/python-quickbooks/README.md

     customers = Customer.where("Active = True AND CompanyName LIKE 'S%'")

+List with custom Where Clause with paging:

+    customers = Customer.where("Active = True AND CompanyName LIKE 'S%'", start_position=1, max_results=25)

 Filtering a list with a custom query (See [Intuit developer guide](https://developer.intuit.com/docs/0100_accounting/0300_developer_guides/querying_data) for supported SQL statements):

     customer = Customer.query("SELECT * FROM Customer WHERE Active = True")

+Filtering a list with a custom query with paging:

+    customer = Customer.query("SELECT * FROM Customer WHERE Active = True STARTPOSITION 1 MAXRESULTS 25")

 Get single object by Id and update: